 Farm info

-Found in the Usulután department of El Salvador, Los Pirineos farm is operated by fifth-generation coffee producer Diego Baraona.
-Diego took the helm at the farm in 2020 following his father’s passing and now works to carry on the tradition and legacy of not only his father Gilberto, but the more than 130 years of experience, history, and knowledge that his family has in coffee cultivation.
+Located in the Usulután department of El Salvador, Los Pirineos farm is managed by fifth-generation coffee producer Diego Baraona.
+Diego took over the farm in 2020 following his father’s passing and now works to uphold the tradition and legacy of not only his father, Gilberto, but also the 130+ years of experience, history, and knowledge his family has in coffee cultivation.

-The farm sits 1400 meters above sea level on the slopes of a stand-alone volcano.
-This unique positioning provides a microclimate unlike any other with sun-filled days and cool breezes, creating an environment ideal for coffee production, processing, and drying.
-This climate is capitalized on especially well in the drying area of the farm where raised drying beds are positioned between two peaks, creating a wind tunnel through which a breeze constantly flows.
-The beds are exposed to the sun for twelve hours per day while the temperature is regulated by the persistent wind, creating an ideal environment for producing Honey and Natural coffees.
+The farm sits at 1,400–1,600 meters above sea level on the slopes of a stand-alone volcano.
+This unique location creates a microclimate unlike any other, with sun-filled days and cool breezes—ideal conditions for coffee production, processing, and drying.
+The drying area of the farm especially benefits from this climate, as raised drying beds are positioned between two peaks, forming a wind tunnel with a constant breeze.
+The beds receive twelve hours of sunlight daily, while the persistent wind regulates the temperature, creating optimal conditions for producing Honey and Natural coffees.

-While quality is certainly important at Los Pirineos, Diego keeps an eye toward environmental and social responsibility as well.
-All of the water used in production and processing of the coffee comes from collected rainwater.
-Bees are also kept here, both to produce honey and to contribute to the local ecosystem in a variety of ways.
-Diego employs around 60 people on the farm, and works to make sure that the people who harvest the coffee are also working on other projects on the farm year-round for consistent and sustainable work.
-All of the coffee at Los Pirineos is shade grown under trees planted by Diego’s father Gilberto, which provide not only quality growing conditions for the coffee, but additional habitat space for local fauna.
+While quality is a priority at Los Pirineos, Diego also emphasizes environmental and social responsibility.
+All water used in coffee production and processing is collected rainwater.
+The farm also keeps beehives, both for honey production and to support the local ecosystem.
+Diego employs around 60 people and ensures that workers involved in coffee harvesting have year-round employment through other projects on the farm, promoting stable and sustainable livelihoods.
+All coffee at Los Pirineos is shade-grown under trees planted by Gilberto, which not only create optimal growing conditions but also provide essential habitat for local wildlife.

 Region